schneiderpat/aspnet-helper/README.md

 The *@Model* declaration now shows which properties your class exposes.
 Just type **@Model.** and **Ctrl+Space** and you will get suggestions.

 > NOTE!
 There is no refactoring or other advanced things!
-I'm working on this in future releases!
+I'm working on that feature in future releases!

 At the moment there should be just one class per file.